MichaelTrestman/docs/v21.2/security-reference/encryption.md

 CockroachDB uses either TLS 1.2 or TLS 1.3 for inter-node and client-node [authentication](authentication.html) as well as setting up a secure communication channel.
 Once the secure channel is set up, all inter-node and client-node network communication is encrypted using a [shared encryption key](https://en.wikipedia.org/wiki/Transport_Layer_Security) as per the TLS 1.2 protocol.
 This feature is enabled by default for all secure clusters and needs no additional configuration.

+## CockroachDB Encryption at Rest in Cloud Offerings

+All data on CockroachDB Cloud is encrypted-at-rest using the tools provided by the cloud provider that your cluster is running in (i.e.,  for  and <a href="https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSEncryption.html">EBS encryption-at-rest</a> for AWS).

+Because we are relying on the cloud provider's encryption implementation, we do not enable CockroachDB's <a href="../{{site.versions["stable"]}}/encryption.html#encryption-at-rest-enterprise">internal implementation of encryption-at-rest</a>.
+This means that encryption will appear to be disabled in the <a href="../{{site.versions["stable"]}}/ui-overview.html">DB Console</a>, since it is unaware of cloud provider encryption.</td>

 ## Encryption at rest (Enterprise)

 Encryption at Rest provides transparent encryption of a node's data on the local disk.
 It allows encryption of all files on disk using [AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) in [counter mode](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#Counter_(CTR)), with all key